psidex/PieceCost/README.md

 # Piece Cost

-A simple web extension to add the £ cost per Lego piece to sets on Lego's website.
+A simple web extension to add the cost per piece to sets on lego.com

-Currently only supports £.

 https://addons.mozilla.org/en-GB/firefox/addon/piece-cost/